Indian Deep Space Network

-Indian Deep Space Network (IDSN) is a network of large antennas and communication facilities operated by the Indian Space Research Organisation to support the interplanetary spacecraft missions of India.
-Its hub is located at Byalalu, Ramanagar in the state of Karnataka in India.
-It was inaugurated on 17 October 2008 by the former ISRO chairman G. Madhavan Nair.
+Indian Deep Space Network (IDSN) is a network of large antennas and communication facilities operated by ISRO to support the interplanetary spacecraft missions of India.
+Its hub is located at Byalalu, Ramanagara in the state of Karnataka in India.
+It was built under the leadership of S K Shivakumar, the then ISTRAC Director and inaugurated on 17 October 2008 by the former ISRO chairman, G. Madhavan Nair.

 Similar networks are run by USA, China, Russia, Europe, and Japan.

 Introduction

 The network consists of the ISRO Telemetry, Tracking and Command Network (ISTRAC), augmented by a fully steerable 18 m and a 32 m DSN antenna which improves the visibility duration when compared with the existing ISTRAC system.
 The Indian Deep Space Network implements a baseband system adhering to Consultative Committee for Space Data Systems (CCSDS) Standards, thus facilitating cross-support among the Telemetry Tracking Command (TTC) agencies.

 The two antennas at the Byalalu complex have built-in support facilities.
 A fibre optic link will provide necessary communication link between the DSN station and SCC/NCC/ISSDC.
 The 18 m antenna is provisioned to receive two downlink carriers in S band and two carriers in X band (RCP and LCP), whereas the uplink is either RCP or LCP.
 It has a G/T of 30/39.5 dB/k (45° elevation, clear sky) for S/X-Band.

 The 32 m antenna is of a wheel-and-track design.
 The antenna is designed to provide uplink in both S-Band and X-Band (20 kW) either through RCP or LCP.
 The reception capability will be in both S band and X band (simultaneous RCP and LCP).
 It can receive two carriers in S band and two carriers in X band.
-The system will have a G/T of 37.5/51 dB/k (45° elevation, clear sky) for S/X Band.
+The system has a measured G/T of 37.3/49.1 dB/k in the S/X bands.
 The station may be controlled remotely from the ISTRAC Control Centre (NCC) at Bangalore.

 The IDSN facility in Byalalu also houses the ISRO Navigation Centre (INC).
 The centre became active on 12 June 2013, at the time of launch of IRNSS-1A, the first of the Indian Regional Navigation Satellite System series of satellites.
 The INC has a high stability atomic clock.
 It will be used to co-ordinate across 21 ground stations in India.